No sign of quick Nato deal, as Turkey and Sweden dig in

 But one Turkey expert predicted Erdoğan will orchestrate the climax of his "drama" to coincide with the Nato summit in Vilnius in July.

-"Between the Turkish elections and the Nato summit will be the big moment for a breakthrough," Asli Aydıntaşbaş, from the Brookings Institution, a think-tank in Washington said.
+"Between the Turkish elections and the Nato summit will be the big moment for a breakthrough," Asli Aydıntaşbaş, from the Brookings Institution, a think-tank in Washington, said.

 "It's a question of his [Erdoğan's] personality — he's an insatiable negotiator and he sensed that the Swedes were willing to do anything, so his list kept getting longer", she added.